Last updated in January 2021. Happy New Year!

 Mid-Range Panniers For Cycle Touring

-If you’re based in Europe and can find them, they make for a good option in the mid range, being considerably cheaper than the big‐brand panniers.
-They’re quite basic in terms of design and materials – don’t expect the durability of Ortliebs – but will nevertheless serve you well if you look after them.
-(I’ve had a pair for 9 years which I’m still happily using after a couple of repairs.)
+Crosso is a Polish company which has been manufacturing panniers commercially since 2006.
+If you’re based in Europe and can find a retailer, they make for a good option in the mid range, being considerably cheaper than the big-brand panniers.
+They’re quite basic in terms of design and materials, but in many ways this is a good thing, and they will serve you well if you look after them.
+(I’ve had a pair for 9 years which I’m still happily using after a few repairs.)

-The waterproof Dry panniers come in front/universal and rear pairs with a capacity of 30 and 60 litres respectively, with roll‐top closures and welded seams, and a choice of 10 colours.
+The waterproof Dry panniers come in front/universal and rear pairs with a capacity of 30 and 60 litres per pair respectively, with roll-top closures and welded seams, and a choice of 10 colours.

 The standard attachment system features two fixed steel hooks at the top, with an inverted hook on an elasticated strap at the bottom to secure the pannier in place.
 Once you get used to the system it is very easy to mount and dismount the panniers, and it’s surprisingly stable.

-- Buy Crosso panniers online in the UK from eBay* / Cycle Sense
+- Buy Crosso panniers online in the UK from eBay / Amazon / Cycle Sense

 - See a list of Crosso’s worldwide distributors